Skip to main content

 Snapchat

-Facial Features Segmentation
+Face Occlusion and Features Segmentation

 The primary difference between the two Custom Components is that the Face Occlusion Custom Component only has one output, while the Face Segmentation Custom Component has seven distinct outputs.
 The final output of the Face Occlusion Custom Component is a black and white image, where the white represents the area of the camera that contains a user's face, and the black is everything else.
 Use the Face Occlusion Custom Component when you are making a face effect that applies to the user's entire face.